 The free and open source torrent client qBittorrent 5.0 unleashes a torrent of new features.
 The open-source torrent client qBittorrent has rolled out version 5.0, packed with powerful new capabilities and refinements.
 This major release overhauls the codebase, drops legacy tech, and introduces a wealth of user-requested features.
 Let’s dive into the highlights: qBittorrent 5.0:… […]

-KDE Frameworks 6.12 open-source software suite is now available with various bug fixex and improvements for Plasma desktop users.
-Here's what's changed!
-The post KDE Frameworks 6.12 Released with Various Improvements and Bug Fixes appeared first on 9to5Linux – do not reproduce this article without permission.
-This RSS feed is intended for readers, not scrapers.

-KDE Plasma 6.3.3 desktop environment is now available with various improvements and numerous fixes for bugs, crashes, and other issues.
-Here are the details!
-The post KDE Plasma 6.3.3 Implements Battery Charge Threshold Support for More Devices appeared first on 9to5Linux – do not reproduce this article without permission.
+Firefox 139 open-source web browser is now available for public beta testing with various new features and improvements.
+Here’s what to expect!
+The post Firefox 139 Is Now Available for Public Beta Testing, Here’s What to Expect appeared first on 9to5Linux – do not reproduce this article without permission.
 This RSS feed is intended for […]

+Trinity Desktop Environment (TDE) R14.1.4 desktop environment is out with various new features and enhancements for nostalgic KDE 3.5 fans.
+Here's what's new!
+The post Trinity Desktop Environment R14.1.4 Released with Support for Ubuntu 25.04 appeared first on 9to5Linux – do not reproduce this article without permission.
+This RSS feed is intended for readers, not […]

 Upp till 80 Gbps drift, med en ny fysisk lagerarkitektur baserad på PAM3-signal kodning, över befintliga 40 Gbps USB Type-C passiva kablar och nydefinierade 80 GbpsUSB Type-C aktiva kablar. -Valfritt för vissa applikationer, som att köra USB4-baserad med mycket hög prestanda skärmar kan USB Type-C-signalgränssnittet konfigureras asymmetriskt för att leverera till 120 Gbps i en…